-- Mitigation Measure J.2-2: Fee payment is required prior to the issuance of a permit to connect to district sewer facilities. - Enforcement Agency: City of Carson Department of Development Services, Building and Safety Division - Monitoring Agency: City of Carson Department of Development Services, Building and Safety Division conserving dishwashers, low-volume toilet tanks, and flow control devices for faucets.
+Mitigation Measure J.2-2: Fee payment is required prior to the issuance of a permit to connect to district sewer facilities.

+Enforcement Agency: City of Carson Department of Development Services, conserving dishwashers, low-volume toilet tanks, and flow control devices for faucets.